christy-ho0315/christy-s-portfolio/README.md

 ## Contact Me

-Feel free to reach out to me via email at [Your Email Address] or connect with me on [Social Media Platform] ([Social Media Handle]).
+Feel free to reach out to me via email at szuhua.christyho@gmail.com.
 I'm open to collaborations, job opportunities, or just a friendly chat!

 Thank you for visiting my portfolio!